MishaPrigara/CoopDrawer/README.md

 # About
 This service is a good fit for those who want to discuss/explain something with/to a teammate and need to draw it.
-In general, it's designed for competitive programming.
 Now it looks like a piece of shit, but i hope i'll improve it.
-I think you really don't need it now (it's pretty useless).

-# How to run (in case you are a masochist. it's really shit.
-I recommend you stay away from this app)
+# How to run

 First of all, you need to install node.js.
 You can easily google how to do it.
 Then run server.js.
 You can do it from cmd: